infochimps-sales/smart-maintenance-demo/README.md

 So this demo's main punchline is: _get Smart Maintenance on the BDPaas to optimize equipment maintenance schedules and to  dramatically reduce expenses and grow earnings._

-###Known issues:

-If the png images are not browse-able, restart the webserver on the hadoop foyer node:

-    /home/$USER/anaconda/bin/python -m SimpleHTTPServer 12321 > /dev/null 2>&1 &

 ###Debugging notes: